-Katrina Bergeron begins her second season at the helm of the women's basketball program.
+Katrina Bergeron begins her fourth season at the helm of the women's basketball program.
 In her first year, Bergeron led the SeaWolves to a program-best 24 wins and the team's first United States Collegiate Athletic Conference (USCAA) National Tournament Final Four appearance.
+Coach Bergeron has led the Lady SeaWolves to three consecutive Yankee Small College Conference (YSCC) post-season births and has compiled a 66-20 overall record (.767), 38-8 YSCC.
+In her time at SMCC, Bergeron has produced four USCAA All-American selections, three USCAA Academic All-Americans, and was honored as YSCC Coach of the Year in 2019.

 Prior to SMCC, Bergeron served as the Head Girls JV and Assistant Varsity Coach at South Portland High School helping the Red Riots to a Southern Maine regional finals appearance.